Noiredd/PEGAS/docs/reference.md

 \* - of the three fields, `massTotal`, `massFuel` and `massDry`, one can be skipped, but **two** have to be given.
 \*\* - required if `gLim` is given.
 \*\*\* - in normal usage this has no effect, since PEGAS schedules staging exactly in the moment the stage runs out of fuel.
-The purpose of this option was to enable controlling vehicles with areusable booster, which can be configured to not burn all of its fuel (e.g. by having some of the fuel counted as its dry mass).
+The purpose of this option was to enable controlling vehicles with a reusable booster, which can be configured to not burn all of its fuel (e.g. by having some of the fuel counted as its dry mass).
 PEGAS by default would not shut its engines, potentially causing a collision during separation.
 Setting this flag to `TRUE` overrides this behavior, causing PEGAS to shutdown the booster's engines before staging.